Azure/alz-terraform-accelerator/docs/wiki/Troubleshooting.md

 7. If the previous command shows a version of the module is still installed, then repeat the previous step until you no longer see an installed version.
 8. Run `Install-Module -Name ALZ`

-You should now be able to successfully run the `New-ALZEnvironment` command and continue.
+You should now be able to successfully run the `Deploy-Accelerator` command and continue.

 <!-- markdownlint-enable no-inline-html -->